 A real yard… Closets bigger than your average microwave… The freedom to decorate however you wish please!
-Making the switch from renting to owning is exhilarating, but many rookie home buyers find the process trickier to navigate than they expected.
+Making the switch from renting to owning is exhilarating, but many rookie home buyers find the process trickier to navigate than they expected. steps to buying a home.

 To solidify your decision to purchase a home, first, please go over these benefits of home ownership.

-Introduction: 7 Reasons to Own A Home
+Introduction: 7 Reasons to Buy A Home

 - Tax benefits: